Reality-Detector/facticity-base-mini/src/components/wrappers/README.md

 </FacticityButton>
 ```

-The wrapper translates MUI props to shadcn/ui equivalents while maintaining the same API.
+The wrapper translates MUI props to shadcn/ui equivalents while maintaining the (mostly) same API.
+Transitioning is smooth but complex components will require individual attention for refactoring..

 ## File Naming Convention